 For a modestly sized practice, we have a relatively large number of doctors and nurses.
-This enables us to offer choice, as well as a wide range of skills.
-We also offer long (when compared to some other surgeries) appointments.

 We all participate in regular appraisal and proactively seek to improve our skills.